tagspaces/documentation/docs/aboutdocs.md

 # About this documentation

-This documentation is work in progress, the articles are being updated on a regular base.
+This documentation is work in progress, the articles are being updated regularly.

 ## Documentation structure